jgpfahler/jgpfahler/README.md

 👋: Hi, I'm Jessie!
 I use she/her pronouns and I am from Boston, Massachusetts.

-🏫: I am a second year student at Northeastern University.
+🏫: I am a third year student at Northeastern University.
 I am studying Computer Science and Cognitive Psychology, housed in the Khoury College of Computer Science.

 ✏️: I am fascinated in learning about how humans interact with computers and how we, as developers, can make this process as efficient and intuitive as possible for all.
 I am passionate about creating technology that is accessible to all by diving deep into the interdisciplinary fields of Psychology and Computer Science.
 I hope to continue growing this passion by working in UI/UX software development jobs and working with more experienced front-end developers.
 I am eager to continue to grow my skills as a software developer and excited to get started in the tech industry.